kbat/docs/analysis/python/README.md

 written to solve problems common to our field, so you can concentrate on the interesting stuff!

-These lessons are strongly based on those written by [http://software-carpentry.org/][http://software-carpentry.org/] and fall under the Creative Commons Attribution license.
+These lessons (with the exception of the PyROOT part) are strongly based on those written by [Software Carpentry](http://software-carpentry.org/) and fall under the Creative Commons Attribution license.

 ## Aim of these lessons